all my thoughts

 Last I blogged was in early April (hahaha... remember when I said I'd try to blog at the end of each week?
 That was a good one, right?!) and was coming down with a cold.
 As suspected, my conditioning changed a bit while I was on bed-rest and my body spent its energy on getting better.
 Luckily it didn't knock me out of commission for too long (I believe I missed only two days of rehab) and it only bumped me back a few days on my progress, which was pretty exciting.
 I made sure to take it very easy my first day back and not to push it, as it was difficult to gauge when I felt well enough to resume again vs trying not to hop back into it too quickly.
 I'm happy to say that it took me a week or so to get back to where I was prior to getting sick, which was far quicker than I expected.

 Later in April something remarkable happened...
 I did a huge crap-ton of things in 5 days and I didn't turn into mush!
-The setting: me in my fantastical, wonderful, amazing, beautiful cousin's wedding which was close enough for me and Mr. C to drive to.
-The plot-twist: His work blew up before we had to go which means a lot of the prep work fell onto me.
+The setting: me in my fantastical, wonderful, amazing, beautiful cousin's wedding which was close enough for me to drive to.
+The plot-twist: work blew up beforehand and a lot of the prep work fell onto me.
 The result: (are you ready for this jelly?!)
 Wednesday I ran errands for about 5 hours or so...Thursday was spent cleaning the house, packing, etc. etc., literally an all day kind of deal.
-Naps were included obviously, but relatively short ones...Friday we drove 7 hours, hit the ground running for rehearsal and the rehearsal dinner, got to bed late after visiting with family...Saturday was the big day!
+Naps were included obviously, but relatively short ones...Friday drove 7 hours, hit the ground running for rehearsal and the rehearsal dinner, got to bed late after visiting with family...Saturday was the big day!
 Hair-did, travel to the wedding venue, hustling around to help the bride, getting dressed, going off to take pictures.
 Ah!
 I almost forgot!
 I had to run half a mile in flip-flops to get my cousin Peptobismal.
 TRUE.
 STORY.
 (And yyyeeeah, sorry to share this with the world, Trish.
 Loveyoumeanit!).
 Anyhoo, back for more photos, lovely wedding walking and standing and happy tears, food, dancing, maybe a glass or two of alcohol (I'm not at liberty to say) before staying up late talking to my brothers and then—boom—Sunday, which included waking up early for family brunch, then driving 7 hours back home AND I DIDN'T DIE.

 Seriously, how the hell was ANY of that possible?